-- (1) Impact of the Proposed Technology (30%) This criterion involves consideration of the following: - The potential for a transformational and disruptive (not incremental) advancement in one or more energy-related fields; - Thorough understanding of the current state-of-the-art and presentation of an innovative technical approach to significantly improve performance over the current state-of-the-art; - Awareness of competing commercial and emerging technologies and identification of how the proposed concept/technology provides significant improvement over these other solutions; and - A reasonable and effective strategy for transitioning the proposed technology from the laboratory to commercial deployment. - (2) Overall Scientific and Technical Merit (30%) This criterion involves consideration of the following: - Whether the proposed work is unique and innovative; - Clearly defined project outcomes and final deliverables; - Substantiation that the proposed project is likely to meet or exceed the technical performance targets identified in this NOFO; - Feasibility of the proposed work based upon preliminary data or other background information and sound scientific and engineering practices and principles; - A sound technical approach, including appropriately defined technical tasks, to accomplish the proposed R&D objectives; and - Management of risk, to include identifying major technical R&D risks and feasible, effective mitigation strategies.
+(1) Impact of the Proposed Technology (30%) - This criterion involves consideration of the following:

+• The potential for a transformational and disruptive (not incremental) advancement in one or more energy-related fields;

+- Thorough understanding of the current state-of-the-art and presentation of an innovative technical approach to significantly improve performance over the current state-of-the-art; - Awareness of competing commercial and emerging technologies and identification of how the proposed concept/technology provides significant improvement over these other solutions; and - A reasonable and effective strategy for transitioning the proposed technology from the laboratory to commercial deployment. - (2) Overall Scientific and Technical Merit (30%) This criterion involves consideration of the following: - Whether the proposed work is unique and innovative; - Clearly defined project outcomes and final deliverables; - Substantiation that the proposed project is likely to meet or exceed the technical performance targets identified in this NOFO; - Feasibility of the proposed work based upon preliminary data or other background information and sound scientific and engineering practices and principles; - A sound technical approach, including appropriately defined technical tasks, to accomplish the proposed R&D objectives; and - Management of risk, to include identifying major technical R&D risks and feasible, effective mitigation strategies including the leveraging of scaled biomass industries.

-- (3) Qualifications, Experience, and Capabilities of the Proposed Project Team (30%) This criterion involves consideration of the following: - The PI and Project Team have the skill and expertise needed to successfully execute the project plan, evidenced by prior experience that demonstrates an ability to perform R&D of similar risk and complexity; and - Access to the equipment and facilities necessary to accomplish the proposed R&D effort and/or a clear plan to obtain access to necessary equipment and facilities.
-This includes applicants' access to quantum hardware and whether the resources appear adequate for the planned work. - (4) Soundness of Management Plan (10%) This criterion involves consideration of the following: - Plausibility of plan to manage people and resources; - Allocation of appropriate levels of effort and resources to proposed tasks; - Reasonableness of the proposed project schedule, including major milestones; and - Reasonableness of the proposed budget to accomplish the proposed project.
+(3) Qualifications, Experience, and Capabilities of the Proposed Project Team (30%) - This criterion involves consideration of the following:

+- The PI and Project Team have the skill and expertise needed to successfully execute the project plan, evidenced by prior experience that demonstrates an ability to perform R&D of similar risk and complexity; and - Access to the equipment and facilities necessary to accomplish the proposed R&D effort and/or a clear plan to obtain access to necessary equipment and facilities; and - Degree to which the proposed project leverages technical, industrial, and logistical advancements in scaled biomass industries. - (4) Soundness of Management Plan (10%) This criterion involves consideration of the following: - Plausibility of plan to manage people and resources; - Allocation of appropriate levels of effort and resources to proposed tasks; - Reasonableness of the proposed project schedule, including major milestones; and - Reasonableness of the proposed budget to accomplish the proposed project.